mongodb/docs/source/reference/commands.rst

 .. dbcommand:: authenticate

-   ``authenticate`` is used by client to authenticate on a connection.
+   :dbcommand:`authenticate` is used by client to authenticate on a connection.
 When using the shell, you should use the command helper like so: ::

        db.authenticate( "username", "password" )